 The company could be having problems – think mismanagement or the industry may be in upheaval.
 It wasn’t too long ago that we had trade wars between the US and China with sanctions and tariffs imposed.

 This hurts companies, especially those that rely on the smooth flow of goods with minimal cost.
-Check out our live trade room to see how we trade during potential economic trouble.

 Fortunately or unfortunately, depending on how you look at it, there’s no shortage of cheap-looking stocks on the market.
 One particular sector rife with them is the retail sector.

 With the rise of e-commerce, the fall of big-box stores has come as no surprise.
 And with this fall comes the fall in retail stock prices; many trading at near single-digit numbers.

 Take the iconic retail store Sears.
 After 125 years in business, they had to file for bankruptcy.
 Now let’s look at Macy’s; last summer it was trading at $40 and is now at $25.